What Is Data Migration? Types, Strategy, and Best Practices

 Typical data migration steps

-Whether you’re migrating a handful of reports or an enterprise-wide warehouse, these steps help ensure your data arrives intact—and ready to drive value.
+Whether you are migrating a set of reports or an enterprise data warehouse, these steps help ensure that your data arrives intact and ready to create value.

 Types of data migration